peaclab/PACT/HybridWick/Readme.md

 # Two-Phase Vapor Chambers (VCs) with Hybrid Wick Evaporators (DATE'20 [9])

 This folder contains scripts and files used to run two-phase VCs with hybrid wick evaporators and a learning-based temperature-dependent HTC simulation framework discussed in this paper [9].
-We also include an example run script for running the proposed multi-start simulated annealing approach (MSA).
+We also include an example run script for running the proposed multi-start simulated annealing (MSA) optimization method.

 For a detailed discussion of the simulation setup and experimental results, please refer to our paper [9].